mdavids/rfc/content/draft-davids-forsalereg-19.md

 Internationalized Domain Names (IDN) (e.g., in the "furi=" content tag) **MAY** appear as A-labels as well as U-labels [@!RFC5890], with U-labels encoded as described above.

-Implementation Note: Some DNS query tools and libraries return DNS records in presentation format [@RFC1035, (see) section 5.1] rather than exposing the underlying RDATA values.
-Parsers of the ABNF specified in this document **MUST** ensure that they operate on the raw TXT RDATA content, and not on its escaped presentation representation.
+Implementation Note: Some DNS query tools and libraries return DNS records in presentation format rather than exposing the underlying RDATA values.
+Parsers of the ABNF specified in this document **MUST** ensure that they operate on the raw TXT RDATA content, and not on its escaped presentation representation [@RFC1035, (see) section 5.1].
 If the TXT RDATA consists of multiple character strings, these **SHOULD** first be concatenated to form a single contiguous string, and only then interpreted as a UTF-8 encoded value matching the ABNF.